nation3/gov/GOVERNANCE.md

 ## Submitting a proposal

-1. Once you are ready to submit a formal proposal, go to the Proposal Generator (soon) to generate an encoded version.
+1. Once you are ready to submit a formal proposal, go to the [Proposal Generator](https://gov.nation3.org/proposals/create) to generate an encoded version.
 2. [Open a pull request](https://github.com/nation3/governance/pull/new) adding the proposal to this repo.
 Link the pull request at the end of your forum post.
 3. Modify the proposal based on feedback, both in the forum and in the pull request.
 4. Once the feedback period ends, you can tag it as `frozen` on GitHub.